googleapis/google-cloud-java/google-cloud-clients/google-cloud-bigtable/README.md

 ## Quickstart

-If you are using Maven, add this to your pom.xml file
+If you are using Maven with bom, add this to your pom.xml file
 ```xml
   <dependencyManagement>
     <dependencies>